Meg Storrow, Principal | FASLA | AICP CTP

 Meg then joined The Landplan Partnership in Southport, Connecticut, and its successor firm Jack Curtis & Associates.
 Meg was project manager for site development for the new Cummins Engine Company headquarters in Columbus, Indiana, and stayed there after project completion to co-found Storrow Kinsella Associates with John Kinsella, Architect Representative for the Cummins project.
 After ten years in Columbus, they relocated their practice to Indianapolis to become part of that awakening city's innovation sector.

-A graduate of Michigan State University with Honors in Landscape Architecture, Meg has been adjunct professor, visiting design critic and presenter at Ball State and Purdue Universities.
-Meg has served as president of the Indiana Chapter of the American Society of Landscape Architects, and served ten years on the Indiana State Board of Registration for Architects and Landscape Architects and the National Council of Landscape Architecture Registration Boards (CLARB).
-She was instrumental in obtaining an Indiana practice act for landscape architecture during those tenures.
-Meg was elected to the American Society of Landscape Architects Council of Fellows in 2015 and received her certification from the American Planning Association as a certified planner (AICP) in 2016.
+A graduate of Michigan State University with Honors in Landscape Architecture, Meg has been visiting professor, and design critic at Ball State and Purdue Universities.
+She served as president of the Indiana Chapter of the American Society of Landscape Architects, and was appointed by Governor Bayh to serve ten years on the Indiana State Board of Registration for Architects and Landscape Architects and the National Council of Landscape Architecture Registration Boards (CLARB).

 Meg has often volunteered her landscape architectural expertise to help communities preserve and protect what is meaningful to them.
 Her service has positively affected a wide range of people and professions in a variety of ways: